All Products

 kubectl -ncsdr delete pod -l control-plane=csdr-controller

-2. If the restore account does not have a backup vault, create one and associate it with the OSS bucket named cnfs-oss-* under the restore account.
-For more information, see Create a backup vault.
+2. If the restore account has no backup vault, create one and associate it with the cnfs-oss-* OSS bucket in the restore account.

 • Select the oss namespace.
-Add labels to select only sts-oss if other applications are in the namespace.
+If the namespace contains other applications, add labels to select only sts-oss.

-4. Create a backup task named backup-nas-disk for sts-nas and sts-disk.
-For more information, see Create a backup plan or back up instantly.
+4. Create a backup task named backup-nas-disk for the sts-nas and sts-disk applications.

 • Set Backup Volume to Mounted Volumes.

 • Disk volume data is backed up using ECS snapshots by default.
-To verify, log on to the ECS console, click Snapshots, and check the Disk Snapshots tab.
+View snapshots in the ECS console under Snapshots > Disk Snapshots.

 • NAS volume data is backed up using Cloud Backup.
 Monitor progress in the Cloud Backup console under Container Backup > Backup Jobs.